SamuelWu2001/LeetCode2024/ArrayAndHashing/49. Group Anagrams/README.md

 1. Create an array of `unordered_map` called `hashmapList`
 2. Create an array of string to store anagrams called `anagramList`
 3. Iterate through the given array
-   - sort the given string and use it as a key to search the hashmapList`
+   - Sort the given string and use it as a key to search the hashmapList`
-   - if the key already exists, add the string to the corresponding vector<string>
+   - If the key already exists, add the string to the corresponding vector<string>
    - Otherwise, create a new key-value pair to store the string
 4. Traverse the entire `hashmapList` and add the value to the `anagramList`
 4. Return `anagramList`